Key updates to Retailer Terms and Conditions

 - The Retailer warrants to Solar Victoria that:

-- it has the financial and technical capabilities and resources to supply and install Eligible Systems in accordance with the requirements set out in the Terms;
+- it has the financial and technical capabilities and resources to supply and install, or procure the installation of, Eligible Systems in accordance with the requirements set out in the Terms;

 - all information that it provides to Solar Victoria and Customers will be complete, true and correct;